|

 judgmental.
 In fact, as is made clear in the

-book of Ezekiel, God expects us to warn others of their sins, and He will
+book of Ezekiel, God expects us to warn others of their sins—at a prudent and

 responsibility.